wp-plugins/facebook-ads/readme.txt

 == Description ==

-This plugin that lets you create Ads on Facebook that drive new customers.
+This plugin lets you create Ads on Facebook that drive new customers.
 Promote your posts and pages on Facebook directly from your Wordpress admin.

 [Sign up.
 It's free.](https://www.wishpond.com/central/merchant_signups/new "Signup")